stephen-rowan/nft-dao-genesis/meetings/24th-march-2021-nft-dao-general-meeting.md

 ## Twitter Strategy - [33.53](https://youtu.be/CHze97JVM8A?t=2033) - New Mindflow

 > Blockchain energy consumption - Proof of Work versus Proof of Stake
+>
+> Try to engage Artists in recognition of lesser environmental impact of Proof of Stake Blockchains